Legally, Is My Diary Confidential?

 Damages Diaries

-Although these diaries can be rather helpful in court, these will usually be considered confidential as attorney-client communications.
+Although these diaries can be rather helpful in court, these will usually be considered confidential as attorney-client communications (because it is information your attorney is requesting to help them establish facts).
 This means that a party will not be required to disclose this type of diary if it was specifically requested by and prepared for their attorney.
 However, if the attorney believes it will be helpful in the case, then it may be disclosed by choice.
+The good news is that you can avoid any highly personal thoughts if you know what the diary is going to be used for.

 Personal Diaries Generally

-Your dearest diary, the one with the locking clasp and key that you wear around your neck, may not be confidential enough to avoid disclosure in court, but when it comes to publication of your private facts and thoughts, you have legal privacy protections.
-Generally, if embarrassing private facts are disclosed publicly, you may be able to take legal action against the person who disclosed your private writings, facts or thoughts.
+Your dearest diary, the one with the locking clasp and key that you wear around your neck, may not be confidential enough to avoid disclosure in court, but when it comes to the publication of your private facts and thoughts, you have privacy protection under the law.
+Generally, if embarrassing private facts are disclosed publicly, you may be able to take legal action against the person who disclosed your private writings, facts, or thoughts.
+If you find yourself in this situation definitely consult a local attorney for legal advice.

 Related Resources:

-- Can Text Messages Be Evidence in a Divorce Case?
-(FindLaw's Law and Daily Life)
+- Can My Diary Be Used Against Me in My Criminal Case?
+(FindLaw’s Law and Daily Life)